MrKatrish/README_Generator/READMETest.md

 - [Questions](#questions)

 ## Installation
+aaa

 ## Usage
+aaa

 ## License
-This project is licensed under the GNU AGPLv3 license.
+This project is licensed under the MIT License license.

+## Technologies Use
+JavaScript,Node.js,Git

 ## Contributing

-## Tests
+aaa

 ## Questions
 For any questions, please contact me at [MrKatish](https://github.com/MrKatish) or email me at undefined.